noRoof/noroof.github.io/_process/products.md

 </div>
 ### New products

-Launching a Minimum Viable Product (MVP) has a lot of challenges, from defining the correct set of features, to bringing them to the market without finishing your budget.
-We can work with you in the whole process, from product definition to the design and development of your new product.
-Your knowledge in your business and our technological expertise will make a perfect match!
+Launching a Minimum Viable Product (MVP) has a lot of challenges, from defining the correct set of features, to bringing them to the market without running out your budget.
+We can work with you during the whole process, from product-definition to design and development.
+Your knowledge of your business and our technological expertise will make a perfect match!